 Once ashore, you can explore the impressive remains of ancient temples, theatres and monuments, unwind in elegant beach clubs and spas and sample the best of contemporary Turkish cuisine in fine dining establishments all along the coast.

 The Turkish Riviera offers an impressive, and increasing, selection of restaurants where you can enjoy fine dining in often spectacular surroundings.

 One unmissable culinary destination is the D Maris Bay hotel, located on the picturesque Datça Peninsula.
 The venue offers six on-site restaurants to entice its visitors.

-In Bodrum, the Marina Yacht Club's Roof Marine restaurant is a popular choice among those visiting on a yacht charter, with fine views over the harbour to complement the delicious selection of Turkish mezze.
+In Bodrum, the Marina Yacht Club's Roof Marine restaurant is a popular choice among those visiting on a yacht charter, with fine views over the harbor to complement the delicious selection of Turkish mezze.

 If you're cruising in Kalkan, be sure to call into a boutique resort Hotel Villa Mahal, which boasts a stunning setting that is primed for a romantic dinner at the terraced waterside restaurant.
-Expect a menu of locally-sourced fish and traditional Turkish dishes.
+Expect a menu of locally sourced fish and traditional Turkish dishes.

 And if you're visiting Kas, be sure to sample the fresh seafood and rich and hearty Ottoman-style cuisine served at the waterfront Panorama, which overlooks the marina.

 Turkey's stunning coastline is home to some of the eastern Mediterranean's most inviting beach clubs, offering the perfect place to come ashore for a chilled drink or two.